 Your new file will appear in the My Websites tab.

-An alternative to adding individual pages to your Website Project is to start with a theme.
-A theme includes three pages (index.html, about-us.html, and contact-us.html) that include the HTML and images for a basic design, which means all the hard work is done for you.
+An alternative to adding individual pages to your Website Project is to start with a theme (also known as a template).
+A theme includes several pages that include the HTML and images for a basic design, which means all the hard work is done for you.
 (For more information about themes, read the New From Theme section of Creating a New Webpage.)

 To choose a new theme, go to File > New From Theme/Layout.
 This opens the Theme/Layout Chooser, which allows you to select a theme you would like to use as your website.

 Select the theme you would like to use, and then click OK.
 This opens a window prompting you to choose the Website Project where you would like to save your theme.

 Choose Current Website Project.
 The theme files will appear in the My Websites tab.

 An organized, intuitive structure is a really important aspect of a well-designed website.
 One of the first things you can do to help organize your website files is to create folders for specific page elements.
 Take a look at the Website Project created from a theme.
 See those subfolders of the main website — css, images, and js?
 Each of those folders is clearly labeled with the name of the type of file it contains.
 This system helps keep everything in its own place.

 Let's emulate this structure in our blank Website Project.
 (Of course, you can also add folders to a Website Project created with a theme.)
 To create a folder, right-click anywhere in the My Websites tab.
 This opens a right-click menu that contains options for working with your Website Project: